jenkins-infra/jenkins-codeql/README.md

 To update to a newer CodeQL release:

 1. Determine which release to update to.
 See [the list of CodeQL releases](https://github.com/github/codeql-cli-binaries/releases) and [the corresponding releases of `java-all`](https://github.com/github/codeql/blob/main/java/ql/src/CHANGELOG.md).
-2. Edit all `qlpack.yml` files and increase the version of `codeql/java-all` to the corresponding version in .
+2. Edit all `qlpack.yml` files in this repository and increase the version of `codeql/java-all` to the corresponding version in `github/codeql` (`java/ql/src/qlpack.yml` at the tagged top-level version in [tags](https://github.com/github/codeql/tags).
 3. Run `codeql pack upgrade <dir>` on each of the directories containing a `qlpack.yml` file.
 4. Edit `run-tests.sh` to download the correct CodeQL release and run it to confirm everything works as expected.